 So if you’re in the market for a gun for your kid, and just can’t bring yourself to spring for the Hello Kitty AR-15 (you knew I’d get a reference in for that one sooner or later), if you need a reliable varmint gun, or just want to go plink at the range without putting a dent into your wallet, the Ruger 10/22 is a great place to start your search.

-The 10/22 Carbine runs from $277 to $327 MSRP.
+The 10/22 Carbine runs from $277 to $327 MSRP, usually less at Brownells.
 You’ll never confuse the Ruger with rifles that won the West or a mucho macho black gun.
 But The Little Carbine That Could has the goods to Git ‘er Done.